Regular hours are Monday – Friday, 9 am to 5 pm.

 Personal Injury Law is my ONLY focus.
 One hundred percent of my practice is devoted to protecting the rights of injured people and getting them the compensation they deserve, and workers comp law has been a primary practice focus of mine for over 30 years.

-As a personal injury attorney who specializes in workers comp claims, I have won more workers comp court cases than a
+As a personal injury attorney who specializes in workers comp claims, I have won more workers comp court cases than any other attorney in west Michigan, securing millions on behalf of injured employees.

 I have decades of experience practicing personal injury law, having helped over a thousand clients earn every penny they deserve for their injury claims.